Galapagos Island Hopping : Plan Your Own Adventure

 Isabela is a great place for snorkelling.
 Tintoreras is a small group of islets near the main town of Puerto Villamil.
 It offers opportunities to see a diverse range of marine life, including marine iguanas, sea lions, rays, and sharks.
 Sadly the weather was really bad when we were here and this activity wasn’t available to us.

 Another favourite snorkelling spot on the island is the Concha de Perla; known for the quality of snorkelling.
-Usually a calm shallow bay, with crystal clear waters, and a pontoon for easy access to the water, which is teaming with marine life it’s a great free activity.
-Located just beside the port it’s also just a few minutes walk from the centre of Puerto Villamil.
+Usually a calm shallow bay, with crystal clear waters, and a pontoon for easy access to the water, which is teeming with marine life and is a great free activity.
+Located beside the port it’s just a few minutes walk from the centre of Puerto Villamil.

 Sadly for us again the weather made this impossible and we never got to experience this glorious mini-adventure.